radboudir/textanalysis/ReadMe.md

 # Topic Modeling Tool

-This tool is designed to perform topic modeling on textual data using R for core analysis and a Python-based user interface (UI) built with the Tkinter library.
+This tool is designed to perform topic modeling and other various text analysis on textual data using R for core analysis and a Python-based user interface (UI) built with the Tkinter library.
 It is particularly effective with long textual responses and provides visual aids through word clouds for shorter surveys.

+# Quick steps
+  1. First, run the following script: setup_env.py
+  2. Second, activate your virtual environment with the following command: venv\Scripts\activate
+  3. Third, run the last script: topic_modeling_app.py

 ## Features

 - **Topic Modeling:** Ideal for analyzing extensive text data.
 - **Word Cloud:** Visualizes the most frequent terms in datasets, best suited for shorter surveys.
+- **More to follow**

-## Prerequisites
+## Further prerequisites

 Before using this tool, please ensure the following steps are completed to set up your environment: